Workers’ Compensation Related Statutes

 - Sec.
 5-143.
 Applicability of Workers’ Compensation Act.
 Additional sick leave compensation.

 - Sec.
 5-145.
-Notice of injury or death of employee in state service.
+Notice of injury or death of state employee, state officer or member of General Assembly.

 - Sec.
 5-145b.
 Hypertension or heart disease in motor vehicle inspectors.